Taking inspiration from the design of the internet

 - The Schema layer - This is the second layer which consists of a set of schemas which are domain agnostic by definition.
 Basically these are reusable abstract schemas which represent various objects which are used in various commerce transactions.

-But before that, let us take a look at the lifecycle of a typical order.
 Every end-to-end commerce transaction can be categorised into four stages.

 Stage one is Discovery.
 This stage involves searching for a provider or a catalog.
 Once the catalog is retrieved, one can browse the catalog using various filters and params.